joshdors/portfolio/src/projects/montra.md

 ---
 title: "Montra"
-summary: "Designing a video creation tool"
+summary: "Designing an interface for a video creation tool that makes it easy to record, edit, and share professional videos."
 tags: project
 thumb: "/img/montra/thumb.webp"
+year: 2023
 date: 2023-12-25
-year: 2023
+type:
-type: Product Design
+- Product Design
+- UI Design
 ---

-Montra is a slide-based video editor that helps people make professional videos with a similar experience to making a PowerPoint presentation.
+[Montra](http://montra.com) is a video creation tool that helps people record, edit, and share professional videos with the power of AI.
 My role was to design a user interface based on pre-existing wireframes and to make changes to the user experience as I saw fit.
 This is a little walkthrough of how I designed the web app.

 ---